KDE/documentation-develop-kde-org/content/docs/administration/kiosk/introduction.md

 files.
 In this article I will discuss the layout of KDE's configuration files and how to edit them to enable Kiosk's features.
 I will also discuss the various aspects of the desktop environment that can be customized and/or locked using the Kiosk framework.
-Once the reader understands how the Kiosk framework actually works through KDE's configuration files, we will discuss the Kiosk Admin Tool for those that prefer a GUI interface.
-This tool also allows administrators to more easily set-up Kiosk profiles and assign them system wide, per-user or per-group.

 ## KDE's Configuration File Structure and Hierarchy